 Application and documentation deadline: March 15

-Please note: It is your responsibility to check directly with the host university for information concerning their application and registration deadlines.
+Please note: It is your responsibility to check directly with the host university for information concerning their course availability, application and registration deadlines.

 Applications for letters of permission will only be reviewed provided all of the criteria are met.
 This includes verification of academic standing, number of credits completed, UTSC course offerings and course enrollment for the requested LOP term.
 Approved letters of permission will be sent to students after the UTSC course timetable has been posted for the requested LOP term.
 U of T Scarborough students must always abide by the rules and regulations as outlined in the Academic Calendar, including the 3.0 credit load maximum per term.

 Official final transcripts are required to be received by U of T Scarborough in a timely manner to avoid potential impacts on course enrolment.
 Please notify email@example.com if transcripts expected to be received later than 1 month after course completion or immediately if an LOP will not be used for any reason.